 - The care of a family member with a serious health condition

-- Spending time with a family member being called to active military service
+- A family member being deployed abroad on active military service

-While there is still no federal requirement for paid leave, employers across the country are watching to see how well the new program works.
-Until then, it may be useful for agents in the State of New York to provide guidance and assistance for compliance to customers and clients to help them get prepared before the policy takes effect.
+While there is still no federal requirement for paid leave, employers across the country are watching to see how well this new program works in New York.
+Until then, it may be useful for agents in the State of New York to provide guidance and assistance for compliance to customers and clients to help them moving forward now that the policy has taken effect.

 For that, we’ve created a short New York State Paid Family Leave Client Preparation Checklist for Success.
 Check it out now, and feel free to share this post with your clients.